Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space: Deformation of the AdS space in the IR regime

 this process coincides with \textit{tachyon condensation}.
-The new field $\eta$ is identified with a stable glueball field \cite{Issifu3, Issifu2} in the IR regime with a solution { } which produces confinement of glueballs in the limit of low energy or large particle separation distance where \textit{color confinement} is expected, $\zeta\,\rightarrow\,\zeta_*$ \cite{Issifu}.
-Here, $\zeta_*$ is the separation distance within which confinement occurs.
-The choice of Eq.(\ref{n4}) was selected, guided by the introduction of the kinetic energy term of $\phi$ into Eq.(\ref{tb}) and solving the resulting equations of motion in the static sector for the new field $\eta$ in spherical coordinates that leads to phenomenological Cornell-like confining potential for heavy quarks in $3$D. We have carried out this studies comprehensively in our previous papers \cite{Issifu,Issifu1,Issifu2,Issifu3}, and established that in the limit of large spatial separation distance $r\,\rightarrow\,r_*$ the solution Eq.(\ref{n4}) is dominant.
+The new field $\eta$ is identified with a stable glueball field \cite{Issifu:2022pif} in the IR regime with a solution { } which produces confinement of glueballs in the limit of large particle separation distance, where \textit{color confinement} is expected.
+The solution, \(\eta(\zeta)\), is obtained by including the kinetic term \(\frac{1}{2}(\partial_\mu \phi)^2\) of the tachyonic field in the action (presented in \cref{tb}) and expanding around the true vacuum \(\phi_0 = \pm a\) with the shift \(\phi = \phi_0 + \eta\) \cite{Issifu3}.
+The linearized equation of motion in spherical coordinates is given by:

+with $m_\phi^2 = V''(\pm a) = 2 \Lambda a^2$, which corresponds to the physical scalar glueball mass.
+This procedure follows the standard holographic treatment of scalar fields in AdS \cite{correspondence-a, correspondence-b, Klebanov, Megias:2010ku} and is consistent with the AdS/CFT dictionary \cite{correspondence-a, correspondence}.
+A comprehensive study can be found in our previous papers \cite{Issifu, Issifu1, Issifu2, Issifu3}, further establishing that in the limit, $r\,\rightarrow\,\infty$, this solution is dominant.